 Directional Light Source: describes a light source which points light in a specific direction.
 This is useful for providing extra light to a task, or for decorative or highlighting purposes.
-LEDs provide a good directional light source.
+LED light bulbs provide a good directional light source.

 Emergency Lighting: is designed to work when mains electricity fails, and is powered by a rechargeable battery.
 Emergency lighting is useful where normal power may be cut off, and it is a health and safety requirement for areas such as fire exits.

 Fluorescent: is a kind of tube shaped light, often used for kitchen lighting and in offices.
 Fluorescent lights contain mercury gases which are released if the lamp is broken.
-Mercury gas can be dangerous, so LEDs provide a safer and more environmentally friendly option.
+Mercury gas can be dangerous, so LED light bulbs provide a safer and more environmentally friendly option.

 Ghosting: describes a faint glow from a light source after it has been turned off.
 It is caused by power remaining in the circuit for a short period of time.

 GLS: is a term used to describe a lamp shaped like a traditional light bulb.
 LED lights are now available in GLS form, so offer a convenient and energy saving alternative to incandescent bulbs.